ubeccommon/ubec_interface/static/docs/guides/public-guide.md

 The **Ubuntu Bioregional Economic Commons (UBEC)** is a new kind of economic system built on blockchain technology that puts relationships, community, and regeneration at its heart.
 Unlike traditional economic systems that focus only on buying and selling, UBEC recognizes that our economic health depends on the health of our relationships, our communities, and our environment.

-The name comes from the African philosophy of **Ubuntu**: *"I am because we are."* This means that your wellbeing and mine are interconnectedâ€”we flourish together, not separately.
+The name comes from the African philosophy of **Ubuntu**: *"I am because we are."* This means that your wellbeing and mine are interconnected—we flourish together, not separately.

 ---

 ## How UBEC Works: The Four Elements

 UBEC uses **four different tokens** (think of them as four types of digital currencies), each representing a different aspect of healthy economic life.
-Just as nature has four classical elementsâ€”air, water, earth, and fireâ€”UBEC's economy has four complementary dimensions:
+Just as nature has four classical elements—air, water, earth, and fire—UBEC's economy has four complementary dimensions:

-### ðŸŒ¬ï¸ **Air Token (UBEC)** - Your Gateway to Participation
+### 🌬️ **Air Token (UBEC)** - Your Gateway to Participation

 **What it represents:** Diversity and Universal Access